CatsMeow492/PokemonCollection/README.md

 This project is a web application for managing and analyzing a collection of Pokémon cards.
 It provides various features such as viewing the collection, adding new cards, viewing reports, and shopping for new cards.

+**I don't know why every available app on github and IOS marketplace was terrible for fetching and recording live marketplace data but this fixes that problem.** Data is fetched and cached from ebay sold listings for each card's specific grade, edition, and name.

 ## Features

 - **Collection Management**: View and manage your Pokémon card collection.